Semistable periods of finite slope families: Introduction and notations

 \section{Introduction and notations}

 In their ICM talk \cite{SU06}, Skinner and Urban outline a program to connect the order of vanishing of the $L$-functions of certain polarized regular motives with the rank of the associated Bloch-Kato Selmer groups.
-Their strategy is to deform the motives along certain $p$-adic eigenfamilies of Galois representations to construct the expected extensions.
-They introduce the notion \emph{finite slope families} to encode the local properties of these $p$-adic families.
-One may view finite slope families as generalizations of the $p$-adic families arising from Coleman-Mazur eigencurve, which is formulated as weakly refined families by Bellaiche-Chenevier \cite{BC06}, in the sense that a finite slope family may have \emph{multiple} constant Hodge-Tate weights $k_1,\dots, k_r\in\mathbb{Z}$ and a Zariski dense subset of crystalline points which have prescribed crystalline periods with Hodge-Tate numbers $k_1,\dots,k_r$.
-Skinner and Urban then use the (unproved) analytic continuation of these crystalline periods to deduce that the expected extensions lie in the Selmer groups.
-Most recently, Harris, Lan, Taylor and Thorne construct Galois representations for (non-self dual) regular algebraic cuspidal automorphic representations of $\mathrm{GL}(n)$ over CM fields \cite{HLTT}.
-Their construction also involves $p$-adic deformations, and it turns out that these Galois representations live in certain $p$-adic families which generalize Skinner-Urban's finite slope families by replacing crystalline periods with semi-stable periods.
-Furthermore, to show that the Galois representations constructed by them are geometric as predicted by the philosophy of Langlands correspondence, one needs the analytic continuation of semi-stable periods for these families.
+Their strategy is to deform those motives along certain $p$-adic families, the so called eigenfamilies, to construct the expected extensions.
+To this end, they introduce the notion of \emph{finite slope families} of $p$-adic representations to encode the local properties of the Galois representations arising from those $p$-adic families.
+One may view the finite slope families as a generalization of the $p$-adic families of Galois representations arising from the Coleman-Mazur eigencurve.
+In \cite{BC06}, Bellaiche and Chenevier introduce the notion of \emph{weakly refined families} of $p$-adic representations to encode the local properties of the latter.
+More precisely, a family of weakly refined $p$-adic representations is a family of $p$-adic representations\footnote{Strictly speaking, Bellaiche-Chenevier use pseudo representations rather than genuine representations in their definition of weakly refined families.} over a rigid analytic space with a Zariski dense subset of crystalline points which have crystalline periods of a prescribed Frobenius eigenvalue and constant Hodge-Tate weight.
+Moreover, this constant weight is the largest one\footnote{We normalize the Hodge-Tate weight in the way that the $p$-adic cyclotomic character has Hodge-Tate weight 1.} of all Hodge-Tate weights, and the difference of this constant weight with any other weight is unbounded over the base.
+For example, in the case of the eigencurve, one can take the subset of all classical eigenforms and the prescribed Fronbenius eigenvalue and constant Hodge-Tate weight are the function of $U_p$-eigenvalues and $0$ respectively.
+On the other hand, finite slope families generalize weakly refined families in the way that they allow \emph{multiple} prescribed Frobenius eigenvalues and constant Hodge-Tate weights.
+Skinner and Urban then use the (unproved) analytic continuation of crystalline periods of finite slope families to deduce that the extensions constructed by $p$-adic deformations lie in the Selmer groups.